Small Map of Main Legations - Click through for Large Version

 HSBC also had a branch in the Legations Quarter, however in the 1980's remnants of this building in the Legations were destroyed during construction of the Capital Hotel.

-View of the North and Rear Gate of Zhijin Guesthouse,the former Belgian Legation.
+View of the North and Rear Gate of Zhijin Guesthouse, the former Belgian Legation.

-The Route further down former East Legation Street leads to ChongwenMen Nei Dajie' (the road north of Former ChongwenMen Gate), where just to the North the last remnant of the Legations Quarter can be found at DongDan Park.
-That is, although Dongdan Park was created as part of the new architecture of Beijing in 1955 AD, parts of its grounds occupy the site of the former German Hospital in the Beijing Legations.
+That is, although Dongdan Park was created as part of the new architecture of Beijing in 1955 AD, parts of its grounds occupy the site which was previously, in the time of the Legations, the grounds of the former German Hospital in the Beijing Legations.

 A local citizen leaving the housing estates that lie along the North rim of eastern east Legations Street